AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-breakout-rooms.md

 1. Navigate to the breakout session with the **New** tag.

-1. Select **Start breakouts**.
-A notification shows **Starting in 5 seconds**, and learners are then moved to their assigned breakout rooms with the configured setup applied.
+1. Select **Start breakouts**. <br> A notification shows **Starting in 5 seconds**, and learners are then moved to their assigned breakout rooms with the configured setup applied.

     ![Start Breakout Session](assets/start-breakout-session.png)
     *Select Start breakouts to start the breakout session.*